zcwilt/zc-dev-docs/devdocs/plugins/writingplugins.rst

 No adjustment needs to be made to file paths used in the `initSytem` auto_loader, as this will be handled by the plugin infrastructure, inluding ignoring loading if the plugin is not installed.

+.. note:: Please see the :doc:`../initsystem` for more information on how the `initSystem` works.

 Support Files
 =============

-Support files include files that existy within the `includes\extra_definitions` and `includes/functions/extra_functions` directories.
+Support files include files that exist within the `includes\extra_datafiles` and `includes/functions/extra_datafiles` directories.
 Again all of these files will be automatically included from the releavant plugin directories.

+.. warning:: files within `includes/extra_configures` are not part of the plugin structure.

 Page Files